Carolyn Vachani, RN, MSN, AOCN

 Interferons are substances the body produces normally to stimulate the immune system.
 By giving synthetic forms of interferon alpha (called interferon alfa 2b and alfa 2a), the body's immune system is stimulated to attack the cancer cells.
 It is given by injection several times a week, often in conjunction with other therapies and may have a synergistic effect with photopheresis.
 Side effects are related to the stimulation of the immune system and include fever, chills, muscle aches and fatigue- often called "flu-like" symptoms.
 Other side effects include depression, sleep disturbances, anxiety, hair loss and nausea.
 If patients have failed to or stopped responding to interferon alfa, a synthetic form of interferon gamma may be used.

 Denileukin difitox, alemtuzumab and vorinostat are targeted therapies, which attack a specific target present in the cancerous cells, resulting in fewer side effects compared to traditional chemotherapy.
-For some patients allogeneic stem cell transplant may be an option.
+For a limited number of patients allogeneic stem cell transplant may be an option.
 Allogenic stem cell transplants are thought to be the only cure for advanced stages of CTCL.